 EVENT PLANNING COMMITTEES

-PROGRAM COMMITTEE: This committee plans public forums, which are held several times through the year to educate the public about issues concerning the community.
-The committee selects topics, speakers, and format; identifies venues, and actively promotes each forum in the community.
+PROGRAM COMMITTEE: This committee plans public forums that are held several times through the year to educate the public about issues concerning the community.
+The committee selects topics, speakers and format; identifies venues and actively promotes each forum in the community.
 Read more … Contact Amy Katzman, chair, for more information and to join.

 NATIONAL SPEAKER’S FORUM COMMITTEE meets monthly throughout the year to plan the annual National Speaker event in April.
 Read more … To learn more and to join, contact Dot Christenson.